-The TXAK bit is the transmit acknowledge flag.
-After the slave device receipt of 8-bits of data, this bit will be transmitted to the bus on the 9th clock from the slave device.
-The slave device must always clear the TXAK bit to "0" before further data is received.
+The TXAK flag is the transmit acknowledge flag.
+After the slave device has received 8 bits of data, this flag will be transmitted to the bus on the 9th clock from the slave device.
+The slave device must always set the TXAK bit to "0" before further data is received.